-Report produced demonstrates use of digital technology and media, sometimes presenting the information and assessment evidence clearly but at times the information lacks clarity or is inaccurate or misleading.
+Quality improvement report produced demonstrates use of digital technology and media, sometimes presenting the information and assessment evidence clearly but at times the information lacks clarity or is inaccurate or misleading.
 The student demonstrates simplistic use of digital skills when analysing and presenting data, using a narrow range of digital formats and with frequent errors.